Skip to main content

 Step 3: Create the Purchase Trigger

-1. Create a new Trigger called Spektrix Transaction.
+1. Create a new Trigger called Spektrix Purchase Trigger for Meta.

 2. Select Custom Event as the Trigger type.